 The science behind your sugar cravings

 Are you a sucker for sweets?
 It can be hard to say no to a Tim Tam or slice of cake, but somehow the more you have, the more you crave.
-You might have tried to quell cravings with sugar substitutes, but if this isn’t working, science may have the answer as to why.
+You might have tried to quell sugar cravings with substitutes, but if this isn’t working, science may have the answer as to why.

 Watch out for hidden sugars